stettix/website-categories-nn/README.md

-# Predict categories from text with pre-trainder word embeddings on dmoz dataset
+# Predict categories from text with pre-trained word embeddings on DMOZ dataset

 ## The plan